Krandheer/musings-with-randheer/content/Django internals part 2.md

 ```

-now the query we wrote we can encapsulate that and just pass the model and class name and this same query will get executed on those model.
+This query can be encapsulate and then can be re-used by just passing the model and class name.

 So basically in this way we can encapsulate a query to be performed repeatedly on different app and model.